z-edit/zedit/notes/zSmash implementation.md

 - `updated` - Date the rule was last updated.
 - `records` - Object containing properties corresponding to rules associated with different records.
   - `[signature]` - Contains an object which describes how to resolve conflicts in records with signature `signature`.
-    - `process` - Whether or not the record should be processed.
+    - `process` - Whether or not the record should be processed. (default true)
-    - `deletions` - Whether or not deletions should be forwarded.
+    - `deletions` - Whether or not deletions should be forwarded. (default false)
-    - `entity` - Whether or not the record should be treated as a single entity.
+    - `overwrite` - Whether or not changes should be merged.  (default false)
-    - `priority` - The priority offset for changes.
+    - `priority` - The priority offset for changes. (default 0)
     - `groups` - Array of element group rules.
       - `name` - Name of the element group.
       - `description` - Description for the element group.